 Ever heard of the 5 Languages of Love?
 My husband went through the book together, filled out the quizzes, and figured out each other’s love languages.

 Now with this app?
 We can be nudged to complete actions and use words to actually keep each other’s love tanks filled (not sure what the love tank is?
 Here's my article on how to take action on the 5 languages of love).

-And you can even nudge other to suggest ways they can gill up your love tank.
+And you can even nudge other to suggest ways they can fill up your love tank.